 I believe that as human beings we are, foremost, learning and teaching beings.
 As such, education – whether formal or informal – is at the heart of who we are and how we conduct our lives.
 Thus, I believe that to study education is necessarily also to study the human condition.
 I turn to philosophical and literary texts for insight into educational and existential questions.
 My expertise in both philosophy and education enables me to explore the ethical, epistemological, political, and social foundations of educational practices.
 More specifically, I am interested in considering the reasons and purposes – the “why” – of educational practices and policies.
 There are no definitive answers to the kinds of questions I ask and encourage my students to ask in the classroom, but I believe the journey through such questions is an end in itself and that this journey is essential to being a learning, teaching, human being.

 - M.Phil, Columbia University

 - Ph.D., Columbia University

-Philosophy of education including philosophy of the liberal arts, Hannah Arendt, philosophy of the study of education, humanistic study in education, philosophy of childhood and philosophy for children, philosophical hermeneutics.
+Dr. Mackler is currently at work on a book on Montessori’s philosophy of education.
+Her other research interests include: philosophy of the liberal arts, Hannah Arendt, humanistic study in education, philosophy of childhood and philosophy for children, philosophical hermeneutics.

 Selected Recent Works Include the Following: